The 4-$\epsilon$ Expansion for Long-range Interacting Systems: Main Results

 \section{Main Results}

-By defining the dimensionless renormalized coupling $u$ and mass $r$ at the energy scale $\mu$, and employing the $d = 4-\epsilon$ expansion within two complementary renormalization group schemes—the standard field-theoretical RG and the perturbative bootstrap scheme—we analyze the Feynman diagram shown in Fig.~\ref{fig:diagrams} up to the two loop level and obtain the LR-WFP coordinates:
+By defining the dimensionless renormalized coupling $u$ and mass $r$ at the energy scale $\mu$, and employing the $d = 4-\epsilon$ expansion within two complementary renormalization group schemes—the standard field-theoretical RG and the perturbative bootstrap scheme—we analyze the Feynman diagram shown in Fig.~\ref{fig:diagrams} up to the two-loop level and obtain the LR-WFP coordinates:

 and derive the associated critical exponents as

 Here, the parameter $\delta = 2 - \sigma$ satisfies $0 < \delta < \epsilon/2$ in the non-classical regime ($d/2 < \sigma <2$), and, by definition, is a small variable in the $\epsilon$-perturbative results.
 Moreover, it can be calculated that the RG exponent for the interaction term in Eq.~(\ref{eq:action}) is now irrelevant as $y_u = -(\epsilon - 2\delta) +O(\epsilon^2)$, confirming the renormalizability up to the two-loop level.